January 15, 2021

-Chances are if you have a checking account with a financial institution, you know what it means to overdraft.
+Chances are if you have a checking account with a financial institution, you know what it means to overdraw your available balance.
 When you overdraft, you don’t have enough funds in your account to cover a transaction, so the institution will either decline the charge or foot the bill.
-Many banks charge fees when you overdraft your account.
+Many banks charge fees when you overdraw your checking account on checks or bill pay transactions.
 Credit unions are no different.
 They just have a special name for them — courtesy pay fees.

-Credit unions’ courtesy pay programs allow the institution to cover a transaction when an overdraft occurs, or you don’t have enough money in your account, up to a certain limit set by the institution.
-When credit unions pay your overdrafts, they will charge you a courtesy pay fee.
+Credit unions’ courtesy pay programs allow the institution to cover a transaction when an overdraft occurs, or you don’t have enough money in your checking account, up to a certain limit set by the institution.
+When you overdraft utilizing courtesy pay, the credit union will charge you a courtesy pay fee.

-Courtesy pay is credit unions’ form of standard overdraft protection, but like banks, you can also set up other forms of overdraft protection — such as linked checking or savings accounts, or a line of credit — to cover transactions that overdraft your account.
+Courtesy pay is credit unions’ form of standard overdraft protection, but like banks, you can also set up other forms of overdraft protection — such as linked checking or savings accounts, or a line of credit — to cover transactions that cost more than your available balance.
 Credit unions will typically attempt one of these forms of overdraft protection, if applicable, before applying courtesy pay.

-When you incur a courtesy pay fee, it may appear on your statement as:
+When you incur a fee, it may appear on your statement as:

 Unlike with banks, which require you to either opt into or out of overdraft protection, courtesy pay at credit unions automatically applies to certain types of transactions, typically including:

-But credit unions don’t pay just any type of overdraft transaction.
-In order for them to authorize and pay overdrafts using courtesy pay on one-time debit transactions and ATM withdrawals, you must first opt in.
+But credit unions don’t cover just any type of courtesy pay transaction.
+In order for them to authorize and pay overdrafts using courtesy pay coverage on one-time debit card transactions and ATM withdrawals, you must first opt in.